mkuthan/star-schema-benchmark/README.md

 # Star Schema Benchmark

-Star Schema Benchmark for BigQuery and Apache Druid This repository contains the scripts to generate the data for the Star Schema Benchmark and the queries to run on BigQuery and Apache Druid.
+Star Schema Benchmark for BigQuery and Apache Druid.

+This repository contains the scripts to generate the data for the [Star Schema Benchmark](https://www.cs.umb.edu/~poneil/StarSchemaB.PDF) and run the benchmark queries on BigQuery and Apache Druid.

-Benchmark preparation steps:
+Overview of benchmark preparation steps:

 ```mermaid
 graph TD